squidfunk/mkdocs-material/docs/insiders.md

 You can cancel your sponsorship anytime.[^2]

   [^2]:
-    All charges are processed by GitHub through Stripe.
-As we don't receive any information regarding your payment, and GitHub doesn't offer refunds, sponsorships are also non-refundable.
     If you cancel your sponsorship, GitHub schedules a cancellation request which will become effective at the end of the billing cycle, which ends at the 22nd of a month for monthly sponsorships.
 This means that even though you cancel your sponsorship, you will keep your access to Insiders as long as your cancellation isn't effective.
+All charges are processed by GitHub through Stripe.
+As we don't receive any information regarding your payment, and GitHub doesn't offer refunds, sponsorships are non-refundable.

 [:octicons-heart-fill-24:{: .tx-heart } &nbsp; Join our <span class="tx-insiders-count"></span> awesome sponsors][5]{: .md-button .md-button--primary .tx-insiders-button }